brian-teets/FilmQueryProject/README.md

     * Use well encapsulated fields and methods in entity classes:
       * Actor class entity
       * Film class entity
-    * These methods also need to implement getters / setters, overriden toString, equals and hashcode
+    * These methods also need to implement getters / setters, overridden toString, equals and hash-code
 * Implement methods in an app class to:
   * Present a menu of options in the console which:
     * Should be implemented in a loop to allow the user to continue choosing from menu options or exit the program